The Australian Federal Government has recently brought forward Stage 2 of their planned tax cuts to help support the struggling Australian economy.

 - The Low Income Tax Offset

-The government announces that along with the tax cuts, their will be increased the Low Income Tax Offset from $445 to $700.
+The government announces that along with the tax cuts, they will be increasing the Low Income Tax Offset from $445 to $700.

 - Low and Middle Income Tax Offset

-The second offset for low and middle income earners is the ‘Low and Middle Income Tax Offset’ the amount of LMITO you’re entitled to depends on your taxable income, we break this down in the table below
+The second offset for low and middle-income earners is the ‘Low and Middle-Income Tax Offset’ the amount of LMITO you’re entitled to will depend on your taxable income, we break this down in the table below

 ||2019-2020 LMITO Rebate Amount

 Just announced in the 2021-22 Federal Budget, the LMITO is set to be extended for another year.